Zauriel: Infinite Crisis

-Zauriel made some cameo appearances during Infinite Crisis, specifically in Infinite Crisis #5, where he is shown leading a group of heroes in an ecumenical prayer service, and in the Day of Vengeance Infinite Crisis Special.
-In Infinite Crisis #7, Zauriel was hit square in the chest and through his right wing by Superboy-Prime's heat vision.
-Zauriel then appears in the first issue of 52, a year-long series which chronicles the events following Infinite Crisis.
-It may indicate that Zauriel was injured but recovered, or it may be that Zauriel returned quickly from death.
+Zauriel makes cameo appearances during Infinite Crisis, specifically in Infinite Crisis #5, where he is shown leading a group of heroes in an ecumenical prayer service, and in the Day of Vengeance Infinite Crisis Special.
+In Infinite Crisis #7, Zauriel is hit in the chest and through his right wing by Superboy-Prime's heat vision.
+Zauriel later appears in the first issue of 52, a year-long series which chronicles the events following Infinite Crisis.
+It may indicate that Zauriel was injured but recovered, or it may be that Zauriel died and returned quickly from death.

 52

 In 52, Elongated Man (Ralph Dibny) recruits Zauriel, along with Green Lantern (Hal Jordan), Metamorpho and Green Arrow (Oliver Queen), to infiltrate a resurrection cult supposedly based on Kryptonian theology.
-Dibny hoped that these four, because of their significant experience with the afterlife, would be able to judge whether the cult's claims to be able to resurrect his dead wife Sue were viable.
+Ralph hoped that these four, because of their significant experience with the afterlife, would be able to judge whether the cult's claims to be able to resurrect his dead wife Sue were viable.
 The meeting ends badly; the heroes interrupt the ceremony partway through, but in the resulting fracas, the wicker replica of Sue looks up at Ralph and calls his name.
 Ralph is left temporarily mad, cradling the wicker body under a bridge and muttering that they need to try again.

 One Year Later

 In March 2007, DC published a Helmet of Fate: Zauriel one-shot, written by Steve Gerber with art by Peter Snejberg.
-In it, Zauriel is dragged away from an awkward Sunday school 'question and answer' session in order to retrieve the helmet from the planet Alstair, populated by plant–animal hybrids.
+In it, Zauriel is dragged away from an awkward Sunday school 'question and answer' session to retrieve the helmet from the planet Alstair, populated by plant-animal hybrids.
 Okeontis, a vampire-like fungus creature, plans to use its power to overthrow the tyrant queen Hyathis.
 Zauriel destroys Okeontis and her controlling intelligence and sends the Helmet of Fate back on its quest for a new keeper.

-Zauriel is given the mission to destroy the Shadowpact member Blue Devil, who has been demoted to the rank of a Rhyming Demon in Hell's hierarchy.
+Zauriel is given the mission to destroy Shadowpact member Blue Devil, who has been demoted to the rank of a Rhyming Demon in Hell's hierarchy.
 The angel Abariel told Zauriel that Blue Devil is leading humans to admire and even want to emulate his demonic path and that he must be eliminated despite the fact that, as Zauriel said: "This world owes its existence to him more than once".
 Zauriel accepted the assignment, although he does not relish the task of killing someone he considers a proven hero.
 After getting into a small fight with Blue Devil he is then convinced to join the Shadowpact in the place of Blue Devil.
 He is given Michael's Battle Spear, which is more powerful than his sword, as he takes Blue Devil's place on the team.